 Check local, state and federal regulations for the latest guidance on whether camping is allowed.
 Some established state and federal campgrounds remain closed, as campgrounds bring people close together and have shared facilities, like restrooms.
 Recreation.gov is a good place to start for checking the status of federal campgrounds.

 States are taking a variety of approaches.
 In Colorado, state parks officials remind visitors to follow best practices such as the 7 Principles of Leave No Trace and limiting groups to 10.
 In Idaho, officials remind people to recreate responsibly including staying as close to home as possible.

-Rebecca Katz, director of the Center for Global Health Science and Security at Georgetown University Medical Center, tells NPR that camping in an isolated outdoor location with your family may be a lower risk activity.
-Your risks increase if you’re at a crowded campground with a shared restroom and communal picnic areas, she tells NPR.
+Rebecca Katz, director of the Center for Global Health Science and Security at Georgetown University Medical Center, told NPR that camping in an isolated outdoor location with your family may be a lower risk activity.
+Your risks increase if you’re at a crowded campground with a shared restroom and communal picnic areas, she told NPR in May.